elix/rfcs/proposals/0000-selection-aria.md

   now its is focused on single-selection, as represented in `SingleSelectionMixin`.
 When Elix develops a mixin for multi-selection, we should ensure that `SelectionAriaMixin` is updated to work with that.
+* This mixin does not update the selection in response to keyboard activity.
+  Component authors must provide their own keyboard handling that sets the `selectedItem` property whenever the user changes the selection with the keyboard.
+To make that easy, a separate Elix mixin will address that specific need.

 # Use cases